Ultra-Shear Square Carbide Insert Tools

 It All Starts at the Cutting Edge.
 Ultra-Shear’s development team started this project by interviewing dozens of carbide manufacturers, seeking out a partner that recognized the unique requirements of woodturning.
 For advanced performance at the lathe, you need a truly keen edge.
 That requires a carbide that doesn’t just last, but also is fine-grained enough not to crumble when formed to a really sharp angle.
 The result of months of testing and trials is a unique nano-grain carbide matrix, polished to a mirror-finish on the cutting surface and precision ground on the bevel.
 They are the sharpest, longest lasting inserts on the market.

 Go Beyond Just Shaping your Project.
 Carbide insert turning tools are typically used with the tool on the centerline of the lathe, held horizontal to the ground.
-Ultra-Shear tools use this approach for roughing and shaping cuts.
-But, Ultra-Shear goes further.
-After initial shaping, roll the tool right or left and you will feel the tool land on another bearing plane, 45° from horizontal.
+Ultra-Shear tools use this approach for roughing and shaping cuts, but there’s a clever “twist” to these tools.
+After initial shaping, roll the tool right or left and you will feel it land on another bearing plane, 45° from horizontal.
 With the tool at this angle, the wood fibers slice cleanly, leaving a surface that needs little or no sanding.
-It’s a technique called shear scraping , which usually involves trying to balance your tool on a round surface or a sharp corner.
-Ultra-Shear’s geometry makes shear scraping a simple approach even beginners can use, instead of something that takes years to master.
+It’s called “shear-scraping” ... an advanced technique that usually involves skillfully balancing a tool on a round surface or a sharp corner.
+Ultra-Shear’s patented shaft geometry makes shear scraping a simple approach even beginners can use, instead of something that takes years to master.

 High Tech Steel; Higher Tech Manufacturing.
-A truly sharp cutting edge needs rock solid support to give you the best results.
-Ultra-Shear tools feature the same ChroMoly alloy steel used in NASCAR roll cages and crankshafts.
-The unique 5-sided shape of the tool shaft is machined on state-of-the-art CNC milling centers.
-Then the shafts go through a two-step hardening process that makes the shaft rigid and creates an ultra-smooth surface finish that glides easily across your tool rest and resists corrosion.
+A truly sharp cutting-edge needs rock solid support.
+Ultra-Shear uses the same ChroMoly alloy steel found in NASCAR roll cages and crankshafts.
+The 5-sided shape of the shaft is machined on state-of-the-art CNC milling centers.
+After machining, they go through a two-step hardening process creating an ultra-smooth surface-finish which glides easily across your tool rest and resists corrosion.

-All Woodpeckers tools are precisely machined and carefully inspected in our Strongsville, Ohio, factory, just south of Cleveland.
+Ultra-Shear Woodturning Tools are precisely machined and carefully inspected by Woodpeckers in our Strongsville, Ohio, factory, just south of Cleveland.